amr-elmowaled/amr-encryptor/README.md

 # amr-encryptor
 this is a custom text encryptor and decryptor python file.
 ### how it works
-the encryptor has two layers `text` and `binary` layer the text layer converts each character into another one with by an equation the equation uses only one variable which is the index of the character in the sentence while the `binary` layer changes the order of a number in the binary code, also it works with an equation that uses an equation with the index of each binary code.
+the encryptor has two layers `text` and `binary` layers, the text layer converts each character into another one using a mathimatical equation which returns an integer, the equation uses only one variable which is the index of the character in the string while the `binary` layer changes the order of a number in the binary code, it also works with an equation that uses an equation with the index of each binary code.

 # advantages